ocaml-opam/opam-0install-solver/README.md

 You can also pass other packages and constraints here too, as with opam itself.
-`opam-zi` will optimise the packages in order, so `opam-zi foo bar` will always pick the newest possible version of `foo`, even if that means choosing an older version of `bar`.
+`opam-zi` will optimise the packages in order, so `opam-zi foo bar` will always pick the newest possible version of `foo`, even if that means choosing an older version of `bar` (but it will choose an older version of `foo` if there is no other way to get `bar` at all).

+# Tests

+Running `make test` will run various tests (some fixed and some random) using both opam-zi and opam's solver and compare the results.

+When testing changes to the code, you may want to run `dune exec -- ./test/dump.exe NN` before and afterwards (`NN` is the number of processes to use to speed it up;
+use the number of cores your machine has).
+This takes each package name in opam-repository and solves for it individually, generating a CSV file with the solutions.
+Depending on the speed of your computer, this is likely to take several minutes.

 # Internals